Skip to content

 The Art Deco Period

 Art Deco (WWI-WWII) – The birth of the Art Deco period brought forth pieces with more structure and cultural influences than the Art Nouveau period.
 Jewelry design drew great inspiration from the art of the Native American, ancient Egyptian, and oriental regions.
 It also took inspiration from the cubist movement, which characterized the jewelry with square and angular features.
-These pieces were often detailed because of the improved ability to cut both diamonds and colored stones.
+These pieces were often detailed because of the improved ability to cut diamonds and colored stones.
 Today, jewelry from the Art Deco period remains some of the most popular and sought-after vintage jewelry.

 The Retro Period